 Now we’re back in our lair, and boy, does it feel good.
 Our own bed, our own shower, our own kitchen . . . our own everything.
 Once the remediation team finishes unpacking our stuff, we’ll be back to normal, more or less.
+There are still a few repairs that need doing but my husband should be able to do them I think.
+Our garden shed was badly damaged so we’ll need to use stainless steel coach bolts to fix it by the sounds of it.
+I’m just grateful to be back in my own home.
+Even if there are still a few repairs that need doing, it’s much better than couch surfing!
 Looking for a few things I couldn’t track down, I cleaned a garbage bag full of debris from my desk drawers.
 This was progress in an unexpected direction.

 I’ve turned in the FINAL FINAL version of “Sleep Like a Baby,” the next Aurora Teagarden.
 I got negative feedback from my beta readers on one passage, and if I changed that one I had to change another one . . . and on and on and on.
 By the time I’d corrected the manuscript, I had rewritten a third of the book.